Draghi stimulus hints send European stocks higher

 European central Bank president Mario Draghi.
 Photograph: Julien Warnand/EPA

-European stocks rose to six week highs in the wake of dovish remarks from European Central Bank president Mario Draghi while news that the US and China would resume trade talks at the G20 summit also boosted sentiment.
+European stocks rose to six-week highs in the wake of dovish remarks from European Central Bank president Mario Draghi.
+News that the United States and China would resume trade talks at the G20 summit also boosted sentiment.

 Dublin

-US exposed stocks were particular benefactors on the day with Smurfit Kappa rallying 2.08 per cent to €27.03.
+Stocks exposed to the US were particular beneficiaries on the day, with Smurfit Kappa rallying 2.08 per cent to €27.03.
 Index heavyweight CRH also rose 1.56 per cent to €28.65.

-Ryanair continued to suffer as a result of trouble amongst some of its peers.
-German legacy carrier Lufthansa issued a profit warning on Monday which caused weakness across the sector.
+Ryanair continued to suffer as a result of trouble among some of its peers.
+German legacy carrier Lufthansa issued a profit warning on Monday, causing weakness across the sector.
 The Irish budget airline fell 1.28 per cent to €10.

 London

 Tool hire company Ashtead was the biggest blue-chip gainer after its 2019 revenue surpassed analysts’ expectations.
-The stock jumped 6.1 per cent on its best day in over 2-1/2 years.
+The stock jumped 6.1 per cent on its best day in more than 2½ years.

 Tesco, Britain’s biggest retailer, rose 3.7 per cent after it said it was targeting further margin improvements beyond the end of its current recovery plan.

-Drugmaker AstraZeneca was the biggest boost after its cancer medicine Lynparza was approved as a first-line maintenance treatment for a type of advanced ovarian cancer by the European Commission.
+Drugmaker AstraZeneca added 2.56 per cent after its cancer medicine Lynparza was approved as a first-line maintenance treatment for a type of advanced ovarian cancer by the European Commission.

 Europe